Oracle knocks stocks as Fed's message drags on dollar

 Bonds caught a further boost as the Fed also announced it would start buying short-term Treasuries as soon as Friday to support liquidity.

-Benchmark 10-year yields fell about three basis points to 4.13 per cent and two-year U.S. yields are down around four basis points at 3.52 per cent.
+Benchmark 10-year yields fell about 3 basis points to 4.13 per cent and two-year U.S. yields are down around 4 basis points at 3.52 per cent.

 Money markets had been volatile in recent weeks, leading to a premium on short-term rates as liquidity was stretched.